Information for multicultural students

 The R. H. Flowers Scholarship is an additional opportunity for multicultural students.
 Both programs provide diverse students with academic, social and spiritual support—not to mention meaningful relationships and leadership opportunities!

 The multicultural programs staff strives to meet the unique needs of domestic underrepresented students and to support them in achieving personal growth and success, while providing educational programs, services and resources that promote racially, ethnically, culturally and globally diverse, safe and transformative learning environments for all members of the Messiah community.
-The R. H. Flowers Scholars Program is just one example of how intentional Messiah is about ensuring all students, regardless of gender, race, nationality, status or position, feel valued as one created in the image of God.
+The Multicultural Scholarship Programs are just one example of how intentional Messiah is about ensuring all students, regardless of gender, race, nationality, status or position, feel valued as one created in the image of God.